Graduate School of EconomicsJAPANESE PAGE

 The students who participate in this program come from all over the world, mainly from Asia, and since 2013 Japanese students have also participated.
 The international study environment this provides is further enhanced by the many courses offered by invited researchers from overseas.
 The program aims to train both academic researchers and practitioners who can contribute to finding practical solutions to various socio-economic problems and help ensure sustainable social and economic development.

-A double degree is a study programme based on an agreement between Kyoto University and an overseas university in which both universities grant their own degree to participating students who satisfy each university’s completion requirements.
-Compared to a conventional degree at a single university, a double degree programme has significant extra value, providing participants with additional high quality learning and mobility opportunities.
+A double degree is a study program based on an agreement between Kyoto University and an overseas university in which both universities grant their own degree to participating students provided they satisfy each university’s completion requirements.
+Compared to a conventional degree at a single university, a double degree program has significant extra value, providing participants with additional high quality learning and mobility opportunities.

-[International Double Doctoral Degree Programme with University of Glasgow]
+[International Double Doctoral Degree Programme with the University of Glasgow]

-An international doctoral double degree programme was launched in 2018 by the Graduate School of Economics at Kyoto University and the College of Social Sciences at the University of Glasgow (UK).
-On this programme, participating graduate students engage in two years’ of study and research at both Kyoto and Glasgow, receiving research supervision from faculty members at both universities.
-Participating doctoral students obtain a doctorate from each universities, subject to the successful examination of their doctoral thesis.
+An international doctoral double degree programme in Economic and Business History was launched in 2018 by the Graduate School of Economics at Kyoto University and the College of Social Sciences at the University of Glasgow (UK).
+On this four-year doctoral programme, participating graduate students study and research for two years at each university, receiving research supervision from faculty members at both Kyoto and Glasgow Universities.
+Participating doctoral students obtain a doctorate from each university, subject to the successful examination of their doctoral thesis.